tantikristanti/grobid-medical-report/doc/training/address.md

 # Annotation guidelines for the _address_ model

 ## Introduction
-For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models.md#generation-of-training-data).

-In __grobid-medical-report__, __address_line__ corresponds to the address information.
+Before performing this procedure, pre-annotated data must be prepared as explained in [generate new datasets](../Training-the-medical-report-models.md#generate-new-datasets).

-For identifying the exact pieces of addresses (for `medics` or `patients`), see the annotation guidelines of the [patient](medic.md) or [patient](patient.md) models.
+To identify the address (`<address>`) element, see the annotation guidelines of the [medic](medic.md) and [patient](patient.md) models.

-For the address line model, we use the following TEI elements:
+For the address model, we use the following TEI elements:
 * `<streetNumber>` for the street numbers
 * `<streetName>` for the street names
 * `<buildingNumber>` for the entrance numbers (residences or apartments)